Skip to content

 If you can’t find the perfect name for your site, just add your name to it.

-Why this is effective is because although your name is in it, which has NO SEO value unless you’re someone like James Patterson, you do have the wanted keyword in it.
+It’s effective because, although your name is in it, which has NO SEO value unless you’re someone like James Patterson, you do have the wanted keyword in it.
 In my case, “writingforchildren.”

-Having a keyword effective domain name allows people searching for your niche to have a better chance of finding you.
-And, it lets the search engines know what your site is about.
+Having a keyword-effective domain name allows people searching for your niche to have a better chance of finding you.
+In addition, it lets the search engines know what your site is about.
 This is all good for you.

 The following tips relate to when someone lands on your site.